Āpirana Ngata: Later life and legacy

 Although Ngata had resigned from Cabinet, he still remained in Parliament.
 He was awarded the King George V Silver Jubilee Medal in 1935.
 In the 1935 election, the Labour Party was triumphant – Ngata went into Opposition, although the new Labour government retained many of his land reform programs.
 Ngata remained in Parliament until the 1943 election, when he was finally defeated by a Labour-Rātana candidate, Tiaki Omana.
 He had been a member of parliament for almost 38 consecutive years, breaking the previous record of 32 years set by James Carroll and coming close to Maurice O'Rorke overall record of nearly 39 years.
 Both marks were later surpassed by Rex Mason.

 Ngata stood again for his seat in the 1946 election, but was unsuccessful.
 He remained involved in politics despite leaving Parliament.
 He gave advice on Māori affairs to both Peter Fraser (a Labour Prime Minister) and Ernest Corbett (a National Minister of Māori Affairs), and arranged celebrations of the Treaty of Waitangi's centenary in 1940.
 In the Second World War, he once again helped gather Māori recruits.
 On 22 June 1950, he was appointed to Parliament's upper house, the Legislative Council, but was too ill by this time to take his seat.

 In 1948, Ngata's second wife, Lady Te Rīringi, died, and he married Hēne Te Kira not long before his own death.

 On 7 May 1948, Ngata received an honorary doctorate in literature (LittD) from the Victoria College.
 At the same ceremony, his youngest son Hēnare graduated with a Bachelor of Arts.

 Ngata died in Waiomatatini on 14 July 1950, following a brief illness, and was buried beside his first wife Lady Arihia behind their home 'The Bungalow' in Waiomatatini.
 He is remembered for his great contributions to Māori culture and language.
-His image appears on New Zealand's $50 banknote.
+His image has appeared on the New Zealand fifty-dollar note since 1999 along with Porourangi Meeting House, which is significant as it is located next to the original Ngata family home and Waiomatatini Marae, near Ruatoria.

 Sir Āpirana and Lady Arihia Ngata guided the design of the St. Michael and All Angels' Chapel at Hukarere Girls College, and the chapel was consecrated on 1 November 1953.

 Several schools have houses named after him, including Rangiora High School, Tauranga Boys' College, Rotorua Intermediate, Cashmere High School, Te Aute College (where Ngata went), Te Puke High School, Wainuiomata High School and Otumoetai Intermediate.

 Ngata has inspired all sorts of politicians today, who follow his blend of progressive conservatism.
 As controversial as he was adulated, Ngata's legacy is still very complicated.
 While many have praised him for tireless work to promote the Māori language (especially in a white-based, right-wing political environment), others have criticised and even derided him for corruption, conservatism and not taking the views of all his iwi into account while making incredibly important decisions on his own.

 In 1999, Ngata was posthumously inducted into the New Zealand Business Hall of Fame.